Golden State Killer possibly motivated by breakup with fiancée, investigator says

 Holes said he doesn't believe DeAngelo is mentally ill, but instead classified him as "an anger retaliatory offender."

-"This is an individual that [has] stressers in his life, people in his normal life make him angry and when that happens, he ends up taking his anger out on victims, ... and the instance where he is saying 'I hate you Bonnie, I hate you Bonnie,' — obviously, Bonnie is making him upset at that moment in time," Holes said.
+"This is an individual that [has] stressers in his life, people in his normal life make him angry and when that happens, he ends up taking his anger out on victims," Holes said.
+"And the instance where he is saying 'I hate you Bonnie, I hate you Bonnie' — obviously, Bonnie is making him upset at that moment in time."